 What do we talk about when we talk about the devil… “the adversary…” the existence of evil?
 How has our tradition understood the presence of evil over time?
 How do we think about it now, both as individuals and as a community?
-We’ll discuss these questions at 10am on Saturday, August 23.
+We'll discuss these questions at 10am on Saturday, September 20.

 Trinity’s “Loving the Questions” series takes place more-or-less monthly on Saturday mornings.
 These conversations typically last around 90 minutes and include both teaching and discussion.
 Past topics have included Holy Eucharist, salvation, Anglican history, and Scripture.

-We’ll discuss the first half of Prayer on the Night(Chapters 1-6) at 7pm on Tuesday, August 12.
-Note the date change!
 In general, we meet monthly in the Parish Hall, usually on a Tuesday evening.
 We typically read each book over two months.
-Past reads have included Rachel Held Evans’ Wholehearted Faith, Richard Rohr’s Things Hidden, Sara Miles’s Take This Bread, and Gregory Boyle’s Barking to the Choir.
+Past reads have included Rachel Held Evans' Wholehearted Faith, Richard Rohr's Things Hidden, Sara Miles's Take This Bread, and Gregory Boyle's Barking to the Choir.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.